Industry standards change: End of 2-year public SSL/TLS certificates

 A certificate doesn't appear on the Expiring Certificates page until 90 days before it expires.

-Once approved, we issue and send the renewed certificate to the certificate contact in an email.
+Once approved, we issue and send the renewed certificate to the certificate contact via email.
 You can also download the renewed certificate in your CertCentral account.

 On the server, install and configure the new certificate.
 For more information about installing your certificate, see our SSL Certificate Installation Instructions & Tutorials page.